expo/expo/docs/pages/update-spec/introduction.md

     * `url` Location where the asset is hosted.
   * `launchAsset` The asset that is used to launch the app.
   * `assets` An array of assets used by the update bundle, such as JavaScript, pictures, and fonts.
-  * `updateMetadata` The metadata associated with an update can be used for filtering the update (branchName) and also for the creation of more helpful errors.
+  * `updateMetadata` The metadata associated with an update can be used for filtering the update (see the `branchname` example above) and also for the creation of more helpful errors.

 ### Error